springone-tour-2020-cicd/katacoda-scenarios/cicd-for-k8s/1-intro-workflow/step5.md

 ## Push your changes to GitHub

 Commit and push the changes you made throughout this scenario to your new fork.
-You will need to provide your GitHub username and access token at the prompt to authenticate `git` against GitHub.

 ```
 git add -A